Britain says UAE should show that Dubai's Sheikha Latifa is alive

 Asked if Britain would impose sanctions on the UAE after the video, Raab said: “It’s not clear to me that there would be the evidence to support that.”

+But Robinson told the BBC she had been “horribly tricked” during the visit and never asked Latifa about her situation, fearing it would exacerbate a mental condition she was told the princess had.

+Mohammed has a vast horse racing stable in Britain and has been pictured with Queen Elizabeth at Royal Ascot horse races.

-Reporting by Sarah Young and Paul Sandle; Editing by Guy Faulconbridge, Alex Richardson and Timothy Heritage
+Reporting by Sarah Young and Paul Sandle; Editing by Guy Faulconbridge and Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.